acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

     .. image:: images/acumos-cms-delete-node-dialog.png

 * Update your local workstation's hosts file so the portal domain name "<hostname>" will resolve on your workstation.
 Add a line: <ip address of your AIO host> <hostname>.
 Note: on Ubuntu, the hosts file is at ``/etc/hosts``.
 The example below is from an Ubuntu laptop with the AIO instance running in a Virtual Box environment.

     .. image:: images/hosts-file.png

 * Create an admin user: the oneclick_deploy.sh script **does not** create a default user.
 However, you can use the ``create-user.sh`` script to create an "Admin" user for the platform.
 The ``create-user.sh`` script is located in the same directory as the ``oneclick-deploy.sh`` script.
 Usage instructions are included at the top of the ``create-user.sh`` script.
   Below is an example of how to create an admin user:

     .. code-block:: bash

-        $ bash create-user.sh admin admin123 Admin Admin admin@admin.net admin
+        $ bash create-user.sh admin Admin123 Admin Admin admin@admin.net Admin
         ...(lots of output)
         $ User creation is complete